jasonrhodes/WP-CustomObjects/README.md

 # WP Custom Object Plugin

-First things first: I use "custom object" instead of "custom post type".
-Cause they're not posts.
+First things first: I call them "custom objects" instead of "custom post types".
+Cause, you know, they're _not posts_.

 This is a custom object class to help you build a basic custom object really fast.
 It's built for developers who are building CMS-type applications on the WordPress platform.

+PS _I've submitted to get this in the WordPress SVN repo, too.
+We'll see._

 ## How to Use This Plugin